jlenon7/breakout_gym_env/README.md

 ## Running

-To run the model first create a new Python environment and activate it.
+To run the gym environment first create a new Python environment and activate it.
 I'm using [Anaconda](https://www.anaconda.com/) for setting the python version that pipenv should use to set up the environment.
 The command bellow will automatically setup the environment with conda and pipenv:

 ```shell
 make env